KamAZ-4326

 The KamAZ-4326 (КамАЗ-4326) is a four-wheel drive truck produced by Kamaz in Naberezhnye Chelny.
 The vehicle has been in production since 1995 and is also designed for military applications.
 With the KamAZ-4350, there is a modernized successor.
-The KamAZ-43114 is very similar to the KamAZ-4326, but has three axes instead of two.
+The KamAZ-43114 is very similar to the KamAZ-4326, but has three axles instead of two.

 History

 The development of the KamAZ-4326 goes back to the 1980s.
 At that time, the KAMAZ plant produced some prototypes of a two-axle all-terrain truck based on the KamAZ-4310.
 These vehicles were already given the designation KamAZ-4326.
 Since the factory was busy with an annual production of over 110,000 trucks at the time, the new model did not go into series production.

 After the collapse of the Soviet Union, the idea was taken up again.
 Series production began in 1995 without any major changes to the design.
 A large-volume diesel engine and an in-house gearbox were used.
 A large wading depth of 1.5 meters, permanent all-wheel drive and large individual tires on all wheels ensure the necessary off-road mobility.

 A version with a wheelbase that is around 50 centimeters shorter has been manufactured since the early 2000s.
 A more modern successor has been built with the KamAZ-4350 since 2003.
 The KamAZ-4326, on the other hand, has not been offered to private customers since at least 2015.